rossinthecloud/rossinthecloud.github.io/_posts/2020-02-16-WVD-AddRemoveByADGroup.md

 ```
 Press Save and then press Test pane to test your Runbook.

-Press Start and once your test runs you should see no errors.
+Press Start and once your test runs you should see no errors if all is working as expected.

 ![]({{ site.baseurl }}/assets/img/blog/2020-02-16-WVD-AddRemoveByADGroup/12.png)